My Chainlink Interview Experience

 The Follow Up Call

-In the call, we discussed a number of topics in a civil manner within 15 minutes.
-The call centered around the difference between two views.
-From the recruiter’s end, he views “years of work experience” as the arbiter of a software developer’s level.
-Such that I was unable to perform the interview because of the following factors.
+From the recruiter’s end, he views “years of work experience” as the arbiter of a software developer’s skill level.
+So I was unable to perform the interview because of the following factors.

 1. I am a college student, which places me at the level of an Intern or Junior.

-2. I am experiencing — NOT his words — the Dunning-Kruger effect.
-This was implied by a proposed hypothetical: “Imagine how much better you will be in 5 years”.
+2. A proposed hypothetical implied that I am experiencing the Dunning-Kruger effect: “Imagine how much better you will be in 5 years”.

-3. Others at a higher level were unable to pass the interview: Since “Senior Engineers” are unable to pass the interview loop, it’s a waste of time to provide the loop to lesser engineers.
+3. Others at a “higher skill level” were unable to pass the interview: Since “Senior Engineers” are unable to pass the interview loop, it’s a waste of time to provide an interview to lesser engineers.

 1. Years of experience doesn’t describe technical skill.

 • Some of my peers are rich kids who party all night.
 Some of my peers are antisocials who code all day.
 Then there is me, with more stars than all of them.
-Everyone knows that stars on GitHub is a key metric in deciding programming ability.
+Everyone knows that GitHub star count is a key metric in deciding programming ability.

 • A person with “30 years of experience” “took inspiration” from my code on GitHub.